By Ellie Zack ‘25: Environmental Studies, Peace & Conflict Studies and Linguistics

 “This is a story of avoidable injustice.
 The rich cause the problem, the poor pay the highest price.
 Oxfam finds the richest billionaires emit more carbon in an hour and a half than the average person does in a lifetime.”

 Climate change is inherently tied to the wealth inequality of capitalism.
-Those in the Global South, as well as individuals of lower socioeconomic status in the Global North, disproportionately bear the consequences.
+Those in the Global South, as well as individuals of lower socioeconomic status in the Global North, disproportionately bear the consequences and lack the finances to rebuild and invest in adaptation efforts.
 In other words, climate change doesn’t affect everyone equally—we are not all on the same boat.
 Throughout the evolution of the UNFCCC, the discourse has focused on the potential threats posed by climate change.
-However, for many marginalized communities, these threats are not abstract and have been manifesting itself as daily realities of violence, loss of life and worldviews.
+However, for many marginalized communities, these threats are not abstract and have been manifesting itself as daily realities of violence and the loss of life and alternative worlds.

 Given that COP29 is the the “Finance COP,” it is crucial to connect the concentration of wealth among billionaires to climate change.
 Wealth is heavily concentrated in the hands of a few.
 The link between climate justice and economic justice is clearer than ever.
 Addressing climate change requires confronting the systemic mechanisms that allow the wealthy few to amass emissions-intensive wealth at the expense of the many who endure the consequences.
 This injustice is a form of violence on the behalf of the wealthy few (and the systems that enable this situation to occur) that views the rest, particularly the Global South, as disposable.